krikk/hoymiles-ms-a2-to-mqtt/hoymiles-api/README.md

-# Bruno Hoymiles API
+# Hoymiles API
-use Bruno https://www.usebruno.com/ to test the hoymiles api
+use this basic [Bruno](https://www.usebruno.com/) Collection to test the hoymiles api